DHT Holdings Inc. (DHT) Shares Up Despite Recent Market Volatility

 Stifel gave a rating of “Buy” to DHT, setting the target price at $7 in the report published on August 11th of the previous year.

-During the last 5 trading sessions, DHT fell by -0.83%, which changed the moving average for the period of 200-days by +61.63% in comparison to the 20-day moving average, which settled at $10.45.
-In addition, DHT Holdings Inc. saw 7.21% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DHT rose by +6.79%, which changed the moving average for the period of 200-days by +57.84% in comparison to the 20-day moving average, which settled at $10.27.
+In addition, DHT Holdings Inc. saw 13.40% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DHT